fieldtrip/website/tutorial/epilepsy.md

 memory.

 Her MRI revealed right perisylvian polymicrogyria.
-Medication included Leviteracetum and Carbmazepine.
+Medication included Leviteracetum and Carbamazepine.
 Investigations were to consider epilepsy surgery, though the extent of the polymicrogyria rendered this a difficult option.
 {% include markup/end %}